charliecog/hobNode/README.md

 # Initial Setup

-This is a Node API using Express with a MongoDB database.
+This is a Node API using Express with a MongoDB database and Jest for testing.

 **Prerequisites:**
 1. You must have node installed on your machine.